 - Tom Sawyer Island – here you’ll find caves to explore, a rope bridge, a barrel bridge, and a wooden log fort of massive proportions.
 Older kids love it, but there’s nothing here for infants and little for adults.

-- Space Mountain – roller coaster with a height requirement
+- Space Mountain – a roller coaster with a height requirement

-- Big Thunder Mountain Railroad – roller coaster with a height requirement
+- Big Thunder Mountain Railroad – a roller coaster with a height requirement

 - Tomorrowland Indy Speedway – older kids can drive their own cars, but infants are not allowed.

 - Barnstormer – a kid-sized roller coaster; height requirement of 35 inches.